 New York City Arts and Monuments

-Travel together to New York on a budget as the city that never sleeps settles into slumber and gives away many pricey attractions.
+We know not everyone is ready to travel together to New York, although the city that never sleeps is slowly coming back.
+Instead, visit digitally.
 Singer in the house?
-The Metropolitan Opera is streaming all of its Live in HD series, one opera at a time, with each performance available for 23 hours, from 7:30 p.m.
+The Metropolitan Opera is in its 26th week of streaming all of its Live in HD series, one opera at a time, with each performance available for 23 hours, from 7:30 p.m.
 EDT until 6:30 p.m. the following day.
 In honor of its 150th birthday, the Metropolitan Museum produced six Met 360 Project virtual reality tours that go through several galleries for an up close look at the gorgeous artwork, plus the animated museum tour for MetKids.
 The Statue of Liberty was one of the first national parks to be closed but you can live stream a visit complete with view of the harbor plus view from the crown — without the climb!
+The city’s tourism office has a robust collection of virtual NYC experiences, ranging from puzzles to lectures, concerts to design a skyscraper challenges.

 Niagara Falls Virtual Tour

-Get the kids into bathing suits and into the bath for a quick visit to Niagara Falls USA, the American side of the Falls in New York State.
-Of course, you’ll have to set up a screen carefully in the bathroom to avoid the splashes!
-Niagara Falls USA tourism office has produced a well done, immersive 360-degree video that’s best seen with VR goggles.
-If you don’t have them, just move the viewpoint around with your cursor while the kids fly over the waterfalls in a helicopter, ride the Maid of the Mist sightseeing ferry under the Falls, jetboat down the Niagara River and enjoy a soaking at Cave of the Winds.
-Download Niagara Falls USA 2020 Trip Planning Brochure so you can read it together and begin planning your summer travels!
+No poncho required for this quick visit to Niagara Falls USA—and actually, no passport either as this is the American side of the Falls in New York!
+The tourism office in Niagara Falls USA produced a well done, immersive 360-degree video that’s best seen with VR goggles.
+If you don’t have them, just move the viewpoint around with your cursor while the kids fly over the waterfalls in a helicopter, cruise into the heart of the Horseshoe Falls on the iconic Maid of the Mist, and jet through Class V rapids in the Niagara Gorge.
+Download the 2020 Niagara Falls USA Travel Guide to begin planning your adventure!

 North Dakota Road Trip